GerHobbelt/owemdjee/README.md

     - **libsqlfs** [📁](./libsqlfs) [🌐](https://github.com/GerHobbelt/libsqlfs) -- a POSIX style file system on top of an SQLite database.
 It allows applications to have access to a full read/write file system in a single file, complete with its own file hierarchy and name space.
 This is useful for applications which needs structured storage, such as embedding documents within documents, or management of configuration data or preferences.
     - **ligra-graph** [📁](./ligra-graph) [🌐](https://github.com/GerHobbelt/ligra) -- LIGRA: a Lightweight Graph Processing Framework for Shared Memory; works on both uncompressed and compressed graphs and hypergraphs.
     - LMDB, NoSQL and key/value stores:

+        - **libmdbx** [📁](./libmdbx) [🌐](https://github.com/GerHobbelt/libmdbx) -- one of the fastest embeddable key-value ACID database without WAL. `libmdbx` surpasses the legendary LMDB in terms of reliability, features and performance.
+        - **Lightning.NET** [📁](./Lightning.NET) [🌐](https://github.com/GerHobbelt/Lightning.NET) -- .NET library for OpenLDAP's LMDB key-value store
-      + **lmdb** [📁](./lmdb) [🌐](https://github.com/GerHobbelt/lmdb) -- OpenLDAP [LMDB](http://www.lmdb.tech/doc/index.html) is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
+        - **lmdb** [📁](./lmdb) [🌐](https://github.com/GerHobbelt/lmdb) -- OpenLDAP [LMDB](http://www.lmdb.tech/doc/index.html) is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
 Of specific note, besides speed, is the full support for transactions and good read/write concurrency.
 LMDB is also famed for its robustness **when used correctly**.

-      + **Lightning.NET** [📁](./Lightning.NET) [🌐](https://github.com/GerHobbelt/Lightning.NET) -- .NET library for OpenLDAP's LMDB key-value store
-      + **lmdb.spreads.net** [📁](./lmdb.spreads.net) [🌐](https://github.com/GerHobbelt/Spreads.LMDB) -- Low-level zero-overhead and [the fastest](https://github.com/Spreads/Spreads.LMDB/commit/4085dde649ef9ebb64310f2627299762dd62d5ce) LMDB .NET wrapper with some additional native methods useful for [Spreads](https://github.com/Spreads/).

-      + **lmdb-store** [📁](./lmdb-store) [🌐](https://github.com/GerHobbelt/lmdb-store) -- an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
-It provides a simple interface for interacting with LMDB.

-      + **lmdb-safe** [📁](./lmdb-safe) [🌐](https://github.com/GerHobbelt/lmdb-safe) -- A safe modern & performant C++ wrapper of LMDB.
+        - **lmdb-safe** [📁](./lmdb-safe) [🌐](https://github.com/GerHobbelt/lmdb-safe) -- A safe modern & performant C++ wrapper of LMDB.
 LMDB is an outrageously fast key/value store with semantics that make it highly interesting for many applications.
 Of specific note, besides speed, is the full support for transactions and good read/write concurrency.
 LMDB is also famed for its robustness.. **when used correctly**.
 The design of LMDB is elegant and simple, which aids both the performance and stability.
 The downside of this elegant design is a nontrivial set of rules that need to be followed to not break things.
 In other words, LMDB delivers great things but only if you use it exactly right.
 This is by conscious design.
 The `lmdb-safe` library aims to deliver the full LMDB performance while programmatically making sure the LMDB semantics are adhered to, with very limited overhead.
+        - **lmdb.spreads.net** [📁](./lmdb.spreads.net) [🌐](https://github.com/GerHobbelt/Spreads.LMDB) -- Low-level zero-overhead and [the fastest](https://github.com/Spreads/Spreads.LMDB/commit/4085dde649ef9ebb64310f2627299762dd62d5ce) LMDB .NET wrapper with some additional native methods useful for [Spreads](https://github.com/Spreads/).
+        - **lmdb-store** [📁](./lmdb-store) [🌐](https://github.com/GerHobbelt/lmdb-store) -- an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
+It provides a simple interface for interacting with LMDB.
-      + **lmdbxx** [📁](./lmdbxx) [🌐](https://github.com/GerHobbelt/lmdbxx) -- lmdb++: a comprehensive C++11 wrapper for the LMDB embedded database library, offering both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
+        - **lmdbxx** [📁](./lmdbxx) [🌐](https://github.com/GerHobbelt/lmdbxx) -- lmdb++: a comprehensive C++11 wrapper for the LMDB embedded database library, offering both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
-      + **libmdbx** [📁](./libmdbx) [🌐](https://github.com/GerHobbelt/libmdbx) -- one of the fastest embeddable key-value ACID database without WAL. `libmdbx` surpasses the legendary LMDB in terms of reliability, features and performance.

     - **otl** [📁](./otl) [🌐](https://github.com/GerHobbelt/otl) -- Oracle Template Library (STL-like wrapper for SQL DB queries; supports many databases besides Oracle)
     - **sqlean** [📁](./sqlean) [🌐](https://github.com/GerHobbelt/sqlean) -- The ultimate set of SQLite extensions: SQLite has few functions compared to other database management systems.
 SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.
 There are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet. sqlean brings them together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.